pstrum/pstrum/README.md

 I enjoy working at the intersection of product, design, and engineering — helping teams move faster by building thoughtful foundations for user experience.

-My career has been dedicated to dancing across the full stack, with expertise in a wide range of technologies, including Node.js, Typescript, React Native, and AWS.
+My career has been dedicated to working across the stack when needed, with expertise in a wide range of technologies, including Node.js, Typescript, React Native, and AWS.
 I have a proven track record of successfully leading projects that have transitioned products to new business models and generated millions of dollars in revenue.
 My background in music has also honed a unique blend of creative and analytical problem-solving.

 You can view my specialized work in UI/UX and animations on [my portfolio site](https://pstrum.github.io/portfolio/ui).

+### Areas I enjoy working in

+• UI architecture and design systems
+• Complex product workflows and operational tools
+• High-quality interaction design and animation
+• Developer experience and shared component platforms
+• Frontend performance, accessibility, and reliability

 ### Skills & Expertise